2026 Surgical Information Systems Guide to ASC Billing and RCM

 By focusing on continuous improvement and data-driven responses, ASCs can systematically decrease denial rates and secure proper, complete payment for services rendered.

-Effectively negotiating and managing commercial payer contracts is essential for ensuring fair reimbursement and reducing payment delays.
-Yet, many ASCs enter these negotiations without access to robust data or the tools needed to continuously assess contract performance.
+This level of data-backed precision is essential because effectively negotiating and managing commercial payer contracts is the only way to ensure fair reimbursement and reduce payment delays.
+Yet, many ASCs enter these negotiations without access to robust data or the tools needed to continuously assess contract performance..

 To maximize the value of commercial insurer relationships: